Ypertex/blog/content/articles/better-decision-making/index.md

 {{<figure src="5e0922bd-ad1e-48b5-83a3-06ed6643f671">}}With the structured and validated approach you got to a high-quality decision in the limited time and with the limited resources you had.{{</figure>}}

+## Conclusion

+Decision-making is a crucial aspect of our lives, and we face decisions of varying importance and complexity every day.
+While some decisions are straightforward, others require a structured approach to make a good choice.

+The four strategic criteria presented in this article, potential, strategic fit, capability fit, and confidence level, can help us make better, more informed decisions in situations where time and resources are limited.
+By using a consistent set of criteria, we can streamline our decision-making process, save time, and build experience with a generic set of criteria.

+Ultimately, making better decisions can help us strengthen our position to "stay in the game" of life and business.

 ## FAQ: Frequently Asked Questions

 Feel free to reach out (via Social Media linked on this site) if you have more questions than the ones answered below.